ParrotSec/documentation/README.md

-# Parrot Linux Working Docs
+# Parrot Project Working Docs

-This repository is a temporary holding place while the Parrot Linux Team write up documents typically specific to the organization and structure of Parrot but, also things like forum guidelines.
+This repository is a temporary holding place while the Parrot Team writes up documents typically specific to the organization and structure of the Parrot Project but, also things like forum guidelines.

-For questions, please email us at: `team AT parrotsec DOT org`
+For questions, please email: `team AT parrotsec DOT org`